Mango - Keitt

 $19.75

-An attractive clumping cane grown for its ornamental burgendy stems.
+An attractive clumping cane grown for its ornamental burgundy stems.
 It has sterile flowers and does not set seed.
-The old cane can be sawed into slice and chewed on, the juice is sweet and delicious.
+The old cane can be sawed into slices and chewed on, the juice is sweet and delicious.
+The tall purple fronds are a nice addition to food forest style gardens

 • Postage Free Truck